patricklafrance/wmfnext-shell/README.md

 }
 ```

 👉 Start the remote application, then the host application.
-You should see a navigation item to the _"Remote1/Page 1"_ and be able to navigate to the page by clicking on the item.
+You should see a navigation item named _"Remote1/Page 1"_.
+Click on it to navigate to the federated page.

-> If you are having issues, make sure that both applications `package.json` file have `react`, `react-dom`, `react-router-dom`, `wmfnext-shell`, `wmfnext-remote-loader` listed in their dependencies and that they are using the same dependency versions.
+> If you are having issues, make sure that both applications `package.json` file have `react`, `react-dom`, `react-router-dom`, `wmfnext-shell` and `wmfnext-remote-loader` listed in their dependencies.
+The dependency versions should also match between both applications.

 ## 📚 Guides